EXAMINATIONS AND ASSESSMENT

-Student Central will publish information for deferred assessments for those students who have an approved special consideration application only.
+Student Central will publish information for Replacement Assessments for those students who have an approved special consideration application only.
 Students with a clash must contact Student Central immediately.

 It is the individual student's responsibility to be available for all assessments.
 Students who intend travelling away from Sydney should ensure that they are able to return in time to undertake an assessment including further testing at the time and place set down.
 The time or place for an assessment will not be altered to accommodate students who are unable to attend.